 With all due respect to the families and memories of the 7,000 people who have died this year from pneumonia, some other respiratory disease or as a result of pre-existing medical conditions — some of whose deaths may have been caused or accelerated by coronavirus disease 2019, over half of whom were over the average life expectancy of UK citizens — this is not an epidemic, except insofar as every influenza virus every year is an epidemic.

-For dictatorships to work, laws are not enough, as there are never enough police officers to enforce laws that a working population doesn’t believe in.
-Historically, totalitarian regimes have relied on the grudges of individuals, on the stoked prejudices of communities, and on the sense of duty of members of society to an abstract notion of a nation or people to police the population.
+For dictatorships to work, laws are not enough, as there are never enough police officers to enforce laws that a majority of the working population doesn’t believe in.
+Historically, totalitarian regimes have relied on the grudges of individuals, on the stoked prejudices of communities, and on the sense of duty of members of society to an abstract notion of a nation or people or religion to police the population.
 Above all, they have relied on fear.
-To this end, the government of the UK and of many other countries is actively encouraging its citizens to inform on each other for flouting the hastily-created laws passed by parliaments or simply announced by ministers on the back of the media-created panic about coronavirus.
+To this end, the Government of the UK and of many other countries is actively encouraging its citizens to inform on each other for flouting the hastily-created laws passed by parliaments or simply announced by Ministers on the back of the media-created panic about coronavirus.
 When the government tells us to ‘act like you’ve got it, anyone can spread it’, it is also telling us to turn informant.

 The evidence of this is everywhere around us, and in a future article I will look at the legislative consequences for us of coronazombyism.
 But, as always, it’s to the USA that we should look for the stupidest and most dangerous reaction to the coronavirus.
 President Donald Trump, with typical military bombast, has declared that the fight against coronavirus is a ‘war’, and put the USA on a war-footing against what he calls a ‘foreign virus’, declaring that the US will ‘defeat the invisible enemy’.
 So I want to end with a quote from Julian Assange, about whose activities as a journalist and publisher exposing the war-crimes of the USA, whose innocence of accusations of rape invented by Swedish prosecutors under US duress, and whose arrest, incarceration and torture in a British prison, also under US duress, the entire press and media of the UK and US has lied or been silent about for the past decade.